 We’re fast approaching Blue Monday (Monday 21 January).
-This dismal day is widely believed to be the most depressing of the year thanks to a triple whammy of post-Christmas blues, cold, dark nights and huge credit card bills.
+This dismal day is widely believed to be the most depressing of the year thanks to a triple whammy of post-Christmas blues, cold nights and massive credit card bills.

 For freelancers, this can be heightened by a seasonal slowdown in commissions, making you panic that your clients are abandoning you and that your career is on the slide.
-Not to mention that your tax return is due in a matter of days.
+And it's when our tax return is due in a matter of days.

 1. Stop worrying about money

 If so, the most common culprit is money.
 It’s easy to lose track of where you are with your finances, tax and VAT.
-But just pushing these things to the back of your brain, rather than actually addressing them, is a sure route to listlessness and low mood.
+But just pushing these things to the back of your brain, rather than addressing them, is a sure route to listlessness and low mood.
 So it’s time to grasp the nettle.
-And the good news is that there are a number of great online services that can make dealing with tax and finances easy.
+And the good news is that there are lots of online services that can make dealing with tax and finances a breeze.

 Our favourite is Coconut.
 A current account that takes care of both your banking and your tax, in one free app, it’s specifically designed with freelancers in mind.
 That means that, unlike other apps, you don’t have to spend time and energy working out how to fit it into your life; it already does.